florentpoujol/laravel-attributes-metadata/readme_v3.md

 The returned fields uses proper type and validation rules, and may depends on the context (if the request is for an index, a details or a creation or update form).

-### Setting up models from their attribute metadata

-Model behavior is configurable by a bunch of properties on them like the ones below:
-- `$primaryKey`, `$incrementing` and `$keyType`
-- `$guarded`, `$fillable` and `$hidden`
-- `$attributes` (default values)
-- `$dates`
-- `$casts`

-If attribute metadata contain the right information, it is possible to altogether forget about any of them and just add the `SetupModelFromAttributeMetadata` trait on the model.
-The trait do not populate the properties, it overrides the corresponding methods of the base model that usually returns the value of the property.
-So as always with traits be careful if you have overridden one of these methods, yourself or any package, there may be conflict.

-**Any values existing on the properties takes precedence over the values defined in the metadata.**

-Note that when using this trait all metadata instance are resolved on model boot.

-### Dynamic relations

-If you want relations to be handled via the metadata, you can add the `HandlesRelationsFromAttributeMetadata` trait on your models.

-Note that it override the `__call` magic methods, so be careful with conflicts with other traits that may do the same.

-If relations are defined in the metadata, you do not need anymore to define them as actual method on the model itself.
-But you still can, and those hardcoded in the model class will take precedence.
-Of course you can still access them both as a method -that return a Relationship instance- and as property -that returns the result of the DB query-.

 ### In migrations

 For very simple cases, or projects that do not evolve or for which it is ok to run `php artisan migrate:fresh` for every attribute change, you can use these methods.